limoka/DSP-Mods/Mods/GigaStations/README.md

 Original author no longer has time to support this mod, so don't message him if this breaks.

 ## Changelog
+### v2.1.1
+- Added grid layout option, that can be enabled in config
+- Added color change option in config
+- Now you can set preffered amount of slots on screen in config
+- All stations are now upgradable from their vanilla variants
+- Fixed possible conflict with `Distribute Space Warper` mod
+- Fixed that `Planetary Giga Station` removed `Energy Exchanger` from toolbar
+- Fixed minor save migration bug (Old saves are now certainly safe to load)
 ### v2.1.0
 - Updated to work with version `0.7.18.7275` of the game and up
 - Added a scroll bar if amount of slots is higher than 5